Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 We can now apply the same steps as the BTL model to obtain a ranking $\preceq_{t'}$.

 $$\mathcal{L}(\theta, a, b) = \sum_{(i,j,k) \in A'} -\ln(1 + e^{(aw_{i} + b)(w_{j} - w_{k})})$$
-$$\hat{\theta} = \argmax_{\theta \in \Theta, a,b \in \mathbb{R}} \mathcal{L}(\theta)$$
+$$\hat{\theta}, a, b = \argmax_{\theta \in \Theta, a,b \in \mathbb{R}} \mathcal{L}(\theta, a, b)$$
 $$a \preceq_{t'} b \text{ iff } w_{a}^{\hat{\theta}} \leq w_{b}^{\hat{\theta}}$$

 # Iterative Ranking

-In the first method we distribute all the matchups at once, obtain the entire tournament $A'$ and perform our ranking methods.
-What if instead we incrementally built up $A'$ in stages and used the incomplete information to distribute matchups in such a way that maximises information.
+In non-iterative ranking we distribute all the matchups at once then obtain the entire tournament $A'$ and perform our ranking methods.

+What if instead we incrementally built up $A'$ in stages and used the incomplete information to distribute matchups.
+This would allow us to choose to allocate matchup in a way to gives us more information compared to the non-iterative version.

 Here I'll outline the basic steps of our iterative matchup distribution algorithm.

-1. Distribute the a set of matchups.
-Each student will be given 1 matchup to mark.
-If this is the first pass, use the non-iterative matchup distribution algorithm.
+1. Distribute one matchup to each student.
+If this is the first pass, then use the non-iterative matchup distribution algorithm.
 Otherwise, use the Iterative version.
 2. Rank the students using one of the ranking methods E.g. RBTL, Kemeny...
 3. Calculate a score for the skill of the student, based on the ranking.
 4. For the next set of matchups, calculate an uncertainty score for each matchup.
-5. Pair up the most skilled players with the most uncertain matchups, while keeping the other constraints in play.
+5. Allocate the more uncertain matchups to the more skilled players, while keeping the other constraints intact.
 6. Until we've distributed the desired amount of matchups, return to step 1.

 One thing to note is that in the first pass, we need to produce a ranking with only $n$ matchups, where $n$ is the number of students.

-However in order to obtain a ranking of the students we need every student to be represented in this set of matchups.
-If we didn't have this, then we wouldn't have any information on students that weren't included.
+We need every student to be represented in this set of matchups.
+If we didn't have this, then we wouldn't have any information on students that weren't included in the set of matchups.

 This will correspond to a graph (the set of matchups in step 1) in which every node has at least one edge.
 Another property we'll want is for it to be connected.
 This would mean that there are no isolated subgraphs where we can't get an effective comparison to the main cohort.
 We'll talk about the generation of this graph in a later section.